Augmenta-tech/augmenta-for-processing/README.md

 Sketch -> Import Library... -> Add Library -> PeasyCam by Jonathan Feinberg (for the 3D example only)
 ```
 // TODO add screenshot (insert 2D and 3D view)

+### Mouse sender

+Sketch that emulates and send a virtual person that you can control with your mouse.
+This enables you to test the examples

 Data
 ----